-Many people experience headaches on the right side of their head only.
+Many people experience headaches on one side of their head only.
 Possible causes of a headache on the right-hand side include medication use, allergies, migraine, and neurological problems.

 Read on to learn more about headaches on the right side of the head and remedies to help manage the pain.

 A headache on the right side of the head may be caused by:

-Various issues in the brain can cause a one-sided pain.
+Various issues in the brain can cause one-sided pain in someone’s head.

 The following neurological conditions may be responsible for headaches on one side:

-- Occipital neuralgia: This occurs when nerves running from the top of the spinal cord to the scalp (occipital nerves) become damaged or inflamed.
-Symptoms include sharp pain in the back of the head and neck, pain behind the eye, and sensitivity to light.
+- Occipital neuralgia: This occurs when occipital nerves, which run from the top of the spinal cord to the scalp, become damaged or inflamed.
+Symptoms include sharp pain in the back of the head and neck and sensitivity to light.

 - Temporal arteritis: Arteries in the head and neck become inflamed with temporal arteritis.
 Along with muscle pain, it causes a severe headache on the side of the head.
 Other symptoms include fatigue, jaw pain, and tender temples.

 - Trigeminal neuralgia: This causes intense pain in the face and head.
 The pain usually affects only one side at a time.
-It is caused by disruption to the trigeminal nerve at the base of the brain.
+It occurs due to a disruption to the trigeminal nerve at the base of the brain.

-Headaches can occur as a side effect of prescription or over-the-counter (OTC) medications.
-They can also be caused by overusing medication, including OTC painkillers such as:
+Headaches can be a side effect of prescription or over-the-counter (OTC) medications.
+They can also occur due to someone overusing medication, including OTC painkillers such as:

-Headaches caused by medication overuse are often at their worst upon waking.
+Headaches due to medication overuse are often at their worst upon waking.